All Episodes

 Maybe doesn't know one whit about the female portion of the Republican Party.

-And that the rest of us have done absolutely nothing all of our lives but stay home, bake cookies, and let other people raise our children while we watch the view.
+And that the rest of us have done absolutely nothing all of our lives but stay home, bake cookies, and let other people raise our children while we watch The View.

-I personally don't know any woman who has ever seen that show, but I hear they have some really great cat fights, and that occasionally one of the women even makes a car and coherent statement.
+I personally don't know any woman who has ever seen that show, but I hear they have some really great cat fights, and that occasionally one of the women even makes a coherent statement.

-Most of the women I know have spent a great portion of their lives doing volunteer work in our communities, trying To put band-aids on the myriad of social problems that have become epidemic in the wake of Democrat social policies.
+Most of the women I know have spent a great portion of their lives doing volunteer work in our communities, trying to put band-aids on the myriad of social problems that have become epidemic in the wake of Democrat social policies.

 Unwed motherhood, broken families, absent mothers and fathers, broken government schools, sex education teaches nothing but how to do a great imitation of an alley cat in heat.